Our Experience

 S.S. v.
 Investors Group Financial Services Inc., 2023 BCSC 86

 S.S., the plaintiff, was engaged by the defendant, Investors Group Financial Services Inc., as a consultant investment advisor from 1991 to 2018.
-There was a dispute over whether this engagement constituted an employer-employee relationship or an independent contractor agreement.
+In this case, the legal issue was if whether this engagement constituted an employer-employee relationship or an independent contractor agreement.
 In 2002, the defendant became a member of the Mutual Fund Dealers Association of Canada (MFDA), which regulates mutual fund dealers.

 In December 2016, the MFDA began investigating S.S. for reported violations of MFDA rules, particularly regarding investment services provided to a client who had passed away earlier that year.
 This investigation, known as the Salina Investigation, also scrutinized the respondent’s oversight of S.S.’s activities.
-Following this, S.S.’s relationship with the defendant was terminated in May 2018 without notice, and S.S. subsequently filed a wrongful dismissal action.
+After this, S.S.’s relationship with the defendant was terminated in May 2018 without notice.
+In response, S.S. commenced a wrongful dismissal action against the defendant.

 The Court held that the plaintiff’s claims of negligent investigation and reporting disclosed no reasonable cause of action.
 As such, the plaintiff’s claims related to negligent investigation and the provision of inaccurate information to the MFDA were dismissed, reaffirming that employers are not liable for negligence in internal investigations conducted within their regulatory obligations.